veggiemonk/awesome-docker/README.md

 * [Docket](https://github.com/netvarun/docket) - Custom docker registry that allows for lightning fast deploys through bittorrent by [@netvarun](https://github.com/netvarun/)
 * [dockit](https://github.com/humblec/dockit) - Do docker actions and Deploy gluster containers!
 By [@humblec](https://github.com/humblec)
 * [Longshoreman](https://github.com/longshoreman/longshoreman) - Longshoreman automates application deployment using Docker.
 Just create a Docker repository (or use a service), configure the cluster using AWS or Digital Ocean (or whatever you like) and deploy applications using a Heroku-like CLI tool.
 By [longshoreman](https://github.com/longshoreman)
-* [rocker-compose](https://github.com/grammarly/rocker-compose) - Docker composition tool with idempotency features for deploying apps composed of multiple containers.
-By [@grammarly](grammarly)
-* [Zodiac](https://github.com/CenturyLinkLabs/zodiac) - A lightweight tool for easy deployment and rollback of dockerized applications.
-By [@CenturyLinkLabs][CenturyLinkLabs]

 ## Monitoring
 ## Networking